richardlam4391/IBM-Data-Analyst-Professional-Certificate/IBM Data Analyst Capstone Project/README.md

-# Details of Python for Data Science, AI and Development
+# Details of Data Analyst Capstone Project

 This course tells you how to make the interactive dashboards and data visualizations with data analysis tools, including Python and Business Intelligence (BI).